alexdrone/ui_dsl_deprecated/README.md

 If the right-hand side value of a directive uses a `%` unit or is a `linear-gradient`, the `!important` modifier is automatically added to it.

+### Plugins

+You can write extension in order to define a new datatype for your rules.
+To do so you simply have to write a class that conforms  the `PropertyValuePlugin` protocol and register an instance by calling `Configuration.sharedConfiguration.registerPropertyValuePlugin(plugin: PropertyValuePlugin)`

 ##Special Directives